Hi, are you a songwriter?

 I’ve had people come up to me and introduce themselves in a setting where I suspected that they were also songwriters.
-When I ask if they are writers they say, “Not a real writer – I’ve never had anything recorded”.
+When I ask if they are songwriters they say, “Not a real songwriter – I’ve never had anything recorded”.

 That always breaks my heart.
 I believe that commercial success does not make one a writer any more than donating to a charity makes one a good person.